iEnzo-G/iEnzo-G/README.md

-- 👋 Hi, I’m @iEnzo-G, i'm 26 years old.
+- 👋 Hi, I’m @iEnzo-G, i'm 28 years old.
-- 👀 I’m interested in Developing of iOS app
+- 👀 I’m interested in Developing of iOS app !
+Looking to learn AR to develop more VisionPro, I love it !
-- 🌱 I’m currently learning Swift
+- 🌱 I’m currently working for my own company
-- 💞️ I’m looking to collaborate on Apple, why not after all
+- 💞️ I’m looking to collaborate with international country (looking for Japan and America actually)
 - 📫 How to reach me ?
 Send me an mail on gamminoenzo.developper@gmail.com

 <!---